City Councilmember Bios

 The City's guiding document is the City Charter.
 The City Charter sets out the structure of the City government, including the powers and duties of the City Council and the City Manager, along with general guidelines for the operations of the City.
 The Charter, which can only be amended by the people in a municipal election, was first adopted on September 14, 1909.
 On November 8, 1921 the Charter was amended to adopt the Council-Manager form of government.

 The goal of a Council-Manager form of government is to separate the administrative functions of the city government from the political process.
 The administrative aspects of the organization are run by professional staff members trained in government administration.

 The Grand Junction City Council is comprised of seven community members – five of whom are elected from and represent certain City districts – and two that are elected at-large.
 Elections are held every other April in odd numbered years, and the Mayor is selected from among the City Councilmembers each May.

-The City Council meets at 7:00 PM in the City Hall Auditorium on the 1st and 3rd Wednesday of each month, and holds workshops and readiness meetings on Mondays preceding the official meetings.
+The City Council meets at 7:00 PM in the City Hall Auditorium on the 1st and 3rd Wednesday of each month, and holds workshops on Mondays preceding the official meetings.
 Please refer to the upcoming City Council meeting schedule for the most up-to-date information.